tomnewport/alchex/notes/alchembed.md

 For lipids this could be made into a shorthand with ease.

 As a worst-case fallback, several isolated points may need to be deleted.
-This is not ideal.
+This is not ideal, but it isn't a disaster either.